Tayyaba-Abro/CodSoft-Internship-Task---Titanic-Survival-Prediction/README.md

 ```
 <img src="https://github.com/Tayyaba-Abro/CodSoft-Internship-Task---Titanic-Survival-Prediction/assets/47588244/5d4a4144-95c7-4fa3-9327-a4ef01ef8be2" width="400" height="500">

+#### Part 2: Data Transformation
+In addition to the above procedure, we will map values in the 'Embarked' and 'Sex' columns to integers and change the data types of 'Age' and 'Fare' columns to integers.
 ```python
 # map values from Embarked and Sex columns to integer values and change the datatype
 df['Embarked'] = df['Embarked'].map( {'Q': 0,'S':1,'C':2}).astype(int)